Robert F. Kennedy Jr.: Firing staff

 On February 14, 2025, agencies including the Centers for Disease Control and Prevention (CDC) and the National Institutes of Health (NIH) were informed that approximately 5,200 newly hired federal health workers were to be fired that day.

 In April 2025, Kennedy fired most of the staff of the National Institute for Occupational Safety and Health, shuttering nearly all its departments.
-Programs including approvals of new workplace safety equipment and research into firefighter health were abruptly canceled.
+Programs, including approvals of new workplace safety equipment and research into firefighter health, were abruptly canceled.

 In June 2025, Kennedy announced that he was removing all 17 members of the Advisory Committee on Immunization Practices (ACIP) and replacing them with new members.
+In May 2026, he fired two members of the Preventive Services Task Force panel.

 Stopping ads for vaccine to reduce severity of seasonal flu

 On February 20, 2025, during an unusually severe influenza season, HHS instructed the CDC to suspend its ad campaign promoting flu vaccination.
 The advertising, in part a response to declining flu vaccination rates, promoted the message that vaccination would result in much milder symptoms and lower chances of becoming severely ill for those with the flu.